mramshaw/Alexa-Stuff/README.md

 Note that certification testing for compliance is not the same thing as logic testing, which is a developer responsibility.
 It's entirely possible to have a skill certified that still has some bugs in it.
-There is a __beta-testing program__ which is worth looking at.
+There is also a __Skills Beta Testing__ program (with 500 invites) which looks worthwhile.

 [It took eight calendar days to get my first Alexa skill certified.]